ITWDiagraph/next-opcua-demo/README.md

 * StopPrinting (int)Task number
 * StoreMessage (string)The message name (string)The message to store

+## Using with Nicelabel
+The project contains a solution for Nicelabel (Resmark.nsln) that uses IJ-OPC.exe.
+You can run OPC functions on the printer with a vbscript from Nicelabel like this:
+Set objShell = CreateObject("WScript.Shell")
+objShell.Run [path] & "\IJ-OPC.exe --ip=" & [IP] & " --opc=""ResumePrinting 1"" --out=" & [path] & "\out.txt", 0, True

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.